JamieS/slideNote/README.txt

 container		to be used in conjunction with 'URL.' when specified, only pulls
 						the element having the specified ID from the specified URL.

-closeImage	if specified, will display an image that can be used to close the
+closeImage	displays the image at the specified URL.
+When clicked, it will slide the
-						notification. once closed, the notification will not display again until the user has scrolled passed the where value once more.
+						note out of view.
+The note will not display until the next time the user scrolls passed the <strong>where</strong> value.

 CONTACT ME